Reuleaux triangle: Extremal measures

+Centrally symmetric shapes (outlined) inside and outside a Reuleaux triangle (orange), showing the latter's central asymmetry.
+In light brown, the triangle after inversion.

 Although the Reuleaux triangle has sixfold dihedral symmetry, the same as an equilateral triangle, it does not have central symmetry.

 The Reuleaux triangle is the least symmetric curve of constant width according to two different measures of central asymmetry, the Kovner–Besicovitch measure (ratio of area to the largest centrally symmetric shape enclosed by the curve) and the Estermann measure (ratio of area to the smallest centrally symmetric shape enclosing the curve).
 For the Reuleaux triangle, the two centrally symmetric shapes that determine the measures of asymmetry are both hexagonal, although the inner one has curved sides.
 The Reuleaux triangle has diameters that split its area more unevenly than any other curve of constant width.
 That is, the maximum ratio of areas on either side of a diameter, another measure of asymmetry, is bigger for the Reuleaux triangle than for other curves of constant width.

 Among all shapes of constant width that avoid all points of an integer lattice, the one with the largest width is a Reuleaux triangle.
 It has one of its axes of symmetry parallel to the coordinate axes on a half-integer line.
 Its width, approximately 1.54, is the root of a degree-6 polynomial with integer coefficients.

 Just as it is possible for a circle to be surrounded by six congruent circles that touch it, it is also possible to arrange seven congruent Reuleaux triangles so that they all make contact with a central Reuleaux triangle of the same size.
 This is the maximum number possible for any curve of constant width.